 Pass on the skill of differentiating wants and needs, but also impress upon them the importance of balancing the two with a healthy financial perspective in order to lead a sustainable, financially savvy lifestyle.

-Finances are not always the first things you want to talk to your children about, and sometimes it can even be a quite challenging conversation to confront; but reinforcing good financial habits from an early age will help set your kids up for success in the future.
+Finances are not always the first things you want to talk to your children about, and sometimes it can even be a challenging conversation to confront; but reinforcing good financial habits from an early age will help set your kids up for money management success in the future.
 For more information on wealth management, retirement planning, education funding, and other financial topics, contact Morris Financial Concepts.

 The opinions expressed herein are those of Morris Financial Concepts, Inc. and are subject to change without notice.
 This material is for informational purposes only and should not be considered investment advice.
 Morris Financial Concepts, Inc. is an independent investment adviser registered under the Investment Advisers Act of 1940, as amended.
 Registration does not imply a certain level of skill or training.
 More information about Morris including our investment strategies, fees and objectives can be found in our ADV Part 2, which is available upon request.
 MFC-19-02.